Kundalini yoga: Yogi Bhajan

 In 1968, Harbhajan Singh Puri, also known as Yogi Bhajan, introduced his own brand of kundalini yoga into the United States, "Kundalini Yoga as taught by Yogi Bhajan".
 Yogi Bhajan founded the "Healthy, Happy, Holy Organization" (3HO) as a teaching organization.
 Former Kundalini teacher and scholar Philip Deslippe claims that Yogi Bhajan took yogic postures and techniques, attached them to Tantric theories and Sikh mantras, synthesizing a new form of 'Kundalini' yoga.
 "When placed alongside the teachings of Swami Dhirendra Brahmachari and Maharaj Virsa Singh, it becomes strikingly apparent that at least in its earliest years, Yogi Bhajan's Kundalini yoga was not a distinct practice, but essentially a combination of yogic mechanics learned from the former and the Sikh-derived mantras (Ik Ongkaar, Sat Naam, Sri Waheguru) and chanting from the latter", Deslippe writes.

 Controversy

-There have been accusations that modern Kundalini Yoga practice and related groups including 3HO and Ra Ma are cult-like in practices, financial abuse, and sexual abuse.
-Practices may include the use of crystals, wearing white, and restricted diets and are tied to medicine denial and encouraging practitioners to solve medical problems with costly retreats.
-"Norton said students were told that any problem they had — addiction, mental-health issues, procrastination — could be solved by investing more time and money into Ra Ma events and programming. [...]
-Jagat's practitioners were told not to wear black because it shrinks their aura and not to wear rings on their middle fingers because it interferes with their connection to Saturn."
+There have been accusations that the modern Kundalini Yoga groups including 3HO, Ra Ma, and Guru Jagat's following are cult-like in their practices.
+Controversies include financial abuse, and sexual abuse.
+Practices may include the use of crystals, wearing white, and restricted diets, along with denying medicine and encouraging practitioners to solve medical problems with costly retreats.
+Norton said "students were told that any problem they had — addiction, mental-health issues, procrastination — could be solved by investing more time and money into Ra Ma events and programming. [...]
+Jagat's practitioners were told not to wear black because it shrinks their aura, and not to wear rings on their middle fingers because it interferes with their connection to Saturn."
+Jagat, originally Katie Griggs, was the subject of a documentary series on HBO, Breath of Fire.